ASU-Vibe-Coding-Centre/mcp-learning/LEARNING_PATH.md

 - Integrating with Claude Desktop
 - Using MCP Inspector for debugging
 - Multi-server scenarios and composition
+- Docker Toolkit and Gateway integration
 - GitHub API integration patterns
 - Git operations server
 - Web scraping with MCP
 - Real-world caching and rate limiting

 **Prerequisites:**
-- Module 03 completed (can skip Module 04 if needed)
+- Module 04 completed (can skip Module 05 if needed)
+- Module 03 recommended for Docker patterns
 - Understanding of REST APIs helpful
 - Git knowledge for Git integration examples